-If you don’t have some of the more expensive supplies mentioned below; see if you can rent them or borrow from a friend/neighbour.
+If you don’t have some of the more expensive supplies mentioned below; see if you can rent them from a room rental company or borrow from a friend/neighbour.
 Such as the pressure washer and paint sprayer.

-The biggest cost will be directly related to how large your project is and how many colors of paint you want on the bricks.
+The biggest cost will be directly related to how large your exterior brick chimney is and how many colors of paint you want on the bricks.

 Size of our chimney: around 2 feet deep (x2 sides) 4 feet wide and 13-14 feet tall.
-The project probably cost us around $200 including the paint sprayer (not the pressure washer).
+The project probably cost us around $200 including the paint sprayer (not the pressure washer which we already owned).

-What supplies will I need to paint my brick fireplace?
+What supplies will you need to paint brick fireplaces?